Mistakes to avoid when picking a domain name

 On the flip side of the ‘too long’ problem is the ‘too short’ problem.
 Too long isn’t good, but I also recommend avoiding weird abbreviations that will be hard for people to remember or understand.

 Names should be easy to say and spell.
 This is important for being able to tell somebody what your site is and know that they will get there.
-Spelling a site out letter by letter, especially over the phone, is a major hassle.
+Spelling a site out letter by letter, especially over the phone or on a podcast, is a major hassle.
 I once considered naming a blog Traveling Hoppy until I realized that ‘traveling’ can also be spelled ‘travelling’ in some parts of the world.
-Instead I named it Live Hoppy and a few years later realized that some people would read Live to rhyme with ‘jive’ which was not my intention at all.
-I guess you can’t win them all, despite your best intentions, but you can try.
+Instead I named it Live Hoppy.

 Pro tip: ask some trusted friends